james97n/james97n/README.md

-# 👋 Hey there!
-I'm James
+# 👋 Bonjour!

-🎯 **Full Stack Software Engineer**
+### About me:

+🎯 Full-Stack Software Engineer ( more than 5 years of work experience )
-🧠 TypeScript • React • Node.js • Django • Python
+🧠 TypeScript • Node.js • React • Vue • Django • Python • PHP • Flutter
-📍 Currently in Kuala Lumpur
-🇺🇸 🇨🇳 Fluent in English & Chinese | 🇯🇵 Conversational in Japanese
+🌏 Fluent in English & Chinese | Conversational in Japanese & Malay
-🎸 Learning guitar | 🎒 Exploring the world | 🧭 Finding my purpose (while writing clean code)

 ---

-I build **scalable full stack applications**, obsess over **developer experience**, and love making UIs that don’t just work — they *feel* good.

 When I’m not squashing bugs or reading through yet another RFC, I’m probably:
 - 🎧 Jamming out on guitar (badly)